Higher order trade-offs in hypergraph community detection: Experiments on empirical data

 \subsection{Human contact interaction}

-First, we detect communities of the primary school detected using spectral clustering with the Bethe Hessian and compare with the school classes.
+First, we detect communities of the primary school~\footnote{\url{https://www.cs.cornell.edu/~arb/data/contact-primary-school-labeled/}} detected using spectral clustering with the Bethe Hessian and compare with the school classes.
 To facilitate comparison, we manually set the number of communities to match the number of classes in the school.
 Figure~\ref{figPrimary}(a) shows the confusion matrix between the detected communities and the classes.
-We see an almost one-to-one correspondence between detected communities and classes.
+We observe a high correspondence, with the vast majority of students ($\ge 95\%$) from each class assigned to a single corresponding community.
 This result is similar to community detection results on dyadic networks constructed from the same primary school data~\cite{stehle2011high, tremblay2014graph}.

-Next we perform a similar comparison on the high school data.
-Figure~\ref{figPrimary} (b) shows a less clear correspondence between detected communities and classes compared to the primary school data.
+Next we perform a similar comparison on the high school data~\footnote{https://www.cs.cornell.edu/~arb/data/contact-high-school-labeled/}.
+Figure~\ref{figPrimary}(b) shows a more fragmented correspondence compared to the primary school data.
 This result deviates from the results of community detection on dyadic networks constructed from the same high school data (e.g., using the Bethe Hessian~\cite{schaub2023hierarchical}), where the dense within-class connections dominate the mesoscale structure.
-Instead, we observe that 2BIO3 is split into two main communities (communities 2 \& 3), while MP*1 and MP*2 are grouped into a single community (community 5) that also contains a significant proportion of students from all the other classes.
+Instead, we observe that class 2BIO3 is split into two main communities (communities 2 and 3, with $48\%$ and $35\%$ of its members respectively), while classes MP*1 and MP*2 are largely concentrated in community~5~($97\%$).